Paul-Clue/tictactoe/README.md

 - Enter ./bin/main.rb to start the game.

 ## Instructions
-- Enter player's name as prompt in the terminal
+- Enter player's name as prompt in the terminal.
 - Enter a number from 1 upto 9 to make a move(choose a spot).
 - You win when 3 of your symbols align vertically, horizontally or diagonally.
 - After nine moves it's a draw if there's no winner.